Consequences of conspiracy theories (CONSPIRACY_FX)

 CONSPIRACY_FX Writing Retreat 2023

 In September 2023, we hosted our second residential workshop, which bought together staff and students from the CONSPIRACY_FX project, PSYPOL project, PolPsych_Kent lab and visitors from the Universities of Nottingham, Cambridge and the Université Libre de Bruxelles.
-We spend three days together in the beautiful Kent countryside to discuss our ongoing research, share ideas and receive feedback on our project.
+We spent three days together in the beautiful Kent countryside to discuss our ongoing research, share ideas and receive feedback on our project.

 Guest Speaker